Learn how much artificial grass in Studio City costs and what variables affect pricing.

 San Diego County, (CA) - Landscape rebates of $2/sq. ft. available in San Diego for turf removal and integration of drought-tolerant landscaping.
 Must have three plants per every 100 sq. ft. to qualify.
 Pre-approval required.
 Artificial grass is not eligible.

-It does not appear that the state of Florida is offering any water-saving rebates or savings when converting to an artificial lawn.
-Check back for updates!
+While it does not appear that the state of Florida is offering any savings when converting to an artificial lawn, you have the potential to save some money with water saving additions.

 Albuquerque, (NM) - Albuquerque offers a Desert Friendly Conversion Rebate of $2/sq. ft. for those transitioning to Xeriscape.
 Project must be pre-approved and feature 60% plant coverage with at least 3 in. of mulch over the soil in between plants.
 Synthetic grass products are not permitted at this time.